syed-adil-wafa/ALS-motor-neuron-MEA-ML/README.md

 ### Results and discussion
 The machine learning model suggested that different spiking (e.g. number of spikes, inter-spike interval (ISI) coefficient of variation) and bursting (e.g. number of bursts, number of network bursts, network inter-burst interval (IBI) coefficient of variation) features were important in distinguishing the two groups of neurons during early- and late-stages of development, respectively.
 Moreover, variations in the number of spikes per network burst and in the network burst duration were highlighted to be important during mid-stages of development.
 ![alt text](https://github.com/syed-adil-wafa/MEA-phenotyping-of-ALS-motor-neurons/blob/master/figures/feature_importance.png)
 The following figure takes a deeper look at some of the features highlighted to be important in the machine learning model.
+Relative to isogenic controls, some electrophysiological features of diseased neurons demonstrated different patterns depending on the cell line.
+However, patient neurons consistently demonstrated increased spiking, ISI coefficient of variation, bursting, and network bursting relative to isogenic controls.
 ![alt text](https://github.com/syed-adil-wafa/MEA-phenotyping-of-ALS-motor-neurons/blob/master/figures/ALS_electrophysiological_features.jpg)

 ### Acknowledgements
 Laboratory of Clifford Woolf: https://kirbyneuro.org/WoolfLab/
+<br/> Laboratory of Kevin Eggan: https://www.egganlab.com/
 <br/> Human Neuron Core: http://www.childrenshospital.org/research/labs/human-neuron-core
 <br/> Laboratory of Mustafa Sahin: http://sahin-lab.org/